Subscribe to updates

 Progress Update on the City and Hackney Tobacco Control Alliance

-Nickie Bazell, Senior Public Health Specialist, was scheduled to provide an update on the progress of the City and Hackney Tobacco Control Alliance (TCA).
-The report detailed progress against the TCA's eight partnership priorities for 2024-2026, which include re-setting strategic approaches, developing coordinated communications, co-designing a new Stop Smoking Service (SSS) with an inequalities focus, coordinating NHS and local authority treatment pathways, reviewing smokefree environments, supporting young people to live smoke-free, addressing illegal tobacco use, and improving understanding of e-cigarettes.
-Significant progress was noted in re-establishing senior leadership engagement, expanding youth-focused work, and intensifying enforcement activity against illicit tobacco and unregulated vaping products.
-The report sought the Board's support for the next phase of work on smokefree environments.
+The board was scheduled to receive an update on the progress of the City and Hackney Tobacco Control Alliance (TCA).
+The report detailed progress made against the TCA's partnership priorities for 2024-2026, including re-establishing senior-level engagement, developing a coordinated communications approach, co-designing a new Stop Smoking Service (SSS) with an inequalities focus, and improving coordination of NHS and local authority treatment pathways.
+Significant progress has been made in expanding youth-focused work and intensifying enforcement activity against illegal tobacco and unregulated vaping products.
+The report also highlighted the development of a strategic direction for smokefree environments and plans for a co-designed vaping position statement.
+The board was asked to note the progress made, support the next phase of work on smokefree environments, and continue to provide strategic support for the TCA's wider work5.

 Community Voice: Sickle Cell Services